Language: EN

 Using modules in JavaScript

 Let’s see how to use CommonJS and ECMAScript Modules.
-As mentioned, unless a library is not compatible, or for some other important reason, prefer the latter.
+As mentioned, unless a library is not compatible or there is another compelling reason, we will prefer ECMAScript.

-But let’s see the syntax of both, because you will encounter half of the internet documentation, libraries, or projects that you have to deal with, in each system.
+But we will look at the syntax of both, because you will find half of the documentation on the internet, libraries, or projects you encounter, in each system.

 CommonJS Legacy

-CommonJS is a module system that was developed for use in server environments, such as Node.js.
+CommonJS is a module system that was developed for use in server environments, like Node.js.
 It uses the keywords require and module.exports to import and export modules.

 // Import a module